Callback-Kings/expect-client/README.md

 1. `git add` and `git commit` your changes.
 1. Run the development server with `npm start`.

+## Deployment

+Before deploying, you first need to make sure the `homepage` key in your `package.json` is pointing to the correct value.
+It should be the url of your deployed application.

+To deploy you should first make sure you are on the `master` branch with a clean working directory, then you can run `npm run deploy` and wait to see if it runs successfully.

 ## About

 This template is derived from GA Boston's [react-template](https://git.generalassemb.ly/ga-wdi-boston/react-template).